Farne23/SmartTemperatureMonitoringIOT/README.md

 **Assignment #03 - Smart Temperature Monitoring**
 **Version:** v1.0.0-20241211

+Here is a brief introduction to the assignment, for a better overview on how to deploy the system and about the choiches made during its implemementation, in the folder is also included a detailed report written in Italian.

 ## Overview
 This project aims to develop an IoT system to monitor the temperature of a closed environment and control the opening of a window based on the temperature readings.
 The system consists of four interconnected subsystems: